Clay-6/baze64/README.md

 ### Precompiled Binary

-Install the binary for your system from the [latest GitHub release](https://github.com/Clay-6/baze64/releases/latest) and extract the binary to a location on your `PATH`
+Download the binary for your system from the [latest GitHub release](https://github.com/Clay-6/baze64/releases/latest) and extract the binary to a location on your `PATH`